 Osso buco is a classic Italian dish of braised veal shanks.
-But in this inspired variation of the traditional recipe courtesy of Broken Arrow Ranch, venison shanks are substituted for the veal shanks, and they give a fuller, more robust flavor to the braise.
+In this inspired variation of the traditional recipe courtesy of Broken Arrow Ranch, venison shanks are substituted for the veal shanks, and they give a fuller, more robust flavor to the braise.
 Slowly braised in red wine, beef broth, with vegetables and herbs, the venison is tender and the dish is absolutely delicious.
 Like most braised dishes, the osso buco will taste even better reheated the next day.

 - 4 pounds venison osso buco (or elk osso buco, or whole venison shanks)